LATTE: Application Oriented Social Network Embedding: Experiments

 \subsubsection{Comparison Methods and Evaluation Metrics}

 The comparison methods used in the information diffusion oriented network embedding task are generally identical to those introduced in Section~\ref{subsec:comparison1}, except the application objective function in {\our} will be changed to that of the information diffusion task instead.
 Based on the computed potential diffusion link probability, we can compute the AUC and Precision@100 by comparing them with the ground truth labels of the diffusion links in the test set.
+Furthermore, we also adopted a threshold $t \in [0, 1]$ to partition these prediction results into two bins, namely the positive set and negative set.
+For the diffusion link probability greater than $t$, we will assign them with a positive label; while for those with probability smaller than $t$, they will be assigned with a negative label instead.
+Various classification based evaluation metrics, including F1, Precision, Recall, Accuracy, will be used here to evaluate the quality of the predicted labels in the experiments.